wewightman/pycbf/README.md

 A comparison of the numerical noise (relative to the ideal cubic interpolation method) of each interpolation method is compared in the [compare interpolation methods notebook](/examples/compare_interpolation_methods.ipynb) in the [examples](/examples/) folder.

+## Batching and buffers
+The base GPU beamformers have been updated to allow batch input.
+Depending on the available VRAM and the interpolation method, batching (inputting the data for multiple beamforming operations simultaneously) can be faster.
+On my workstation with a moderately equipped GPU, I notice the most extreme differences when using nearest neighbor interpolation.
+With significantly more VRAM, more compute bandwidth, and higher compute speeds, I expect similar speed ups with other configurations.

 ## References
 1. V. Perrot, M. Polichetti, F. Varray, and D. Garcia, “So you think you can DAS?
 A viewpoint on delay-and-sum beamforming,” Ultrasonics, vol. 111, p.
 106309, Mar.
 2021, doi: 10.1016/j.ultras.2020.106309.
 2. W. Long, N. Bottenus, and G. E. Trahey, “Lag-One Coherence as a Metric for Ultrasonic Image Quality,” IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control, vol. 65, no. 10, pp. 1768–1780, Oct.
 2018, doi: 10.1109/TUFFC.2018.2855653.